 About Us

 At the heart of our mission lies the commitment to replant and rebuild Lahaina.
-Our purpose is to foster sustainable regeneration—enriching both the environment and the community that calls this land home.
-We invite you to join us in this meaningful pursuit, as we unite under a shared vision of revitalization and nurturance that will echo through generations.
-Together, we are not just planting seeds in the soil, but also sowing the seeds of hope, growth, and sustainability for the entire Lahaina community.
+As a registered 501(c)(3) nonprofit organization (EIN #99-4608757), Kaiāulu Initiatives is dedicated to fostering sustainable regeneration—enriching both the environment and the community that calls this land home.
+We invite you to join us in this meaningful pursuit as we unite under a shared vision of revitalization and nurturance that will echo through generations.
+Together, we are not just planting seeds in the soil, but sowing the seeds of hope, growth, and long-term sustainability for the entire Lahaina community.

 Meet Jeremy, aka “Romes”